 On June 27, 2018, Ironwood, as part of its plans to separate its sGC business from its commercial and gastrointestinal business determined the initial organizational designs for the continuing Ironwood business and Cyclerion, including employees' roles and responsibilities.
-As part of this process, a reduction in workforce of approximately 40 employees was announced and is expected to be substantially completed during the year ending December 31, 2018.
-Ironwood anticipates total costs related to the reduction in workforce to be approximately \$5.2 million and will incur substantially all expenses through the end of 2018.
+As part of this process Ironwood initiated, a reduction in its headquarter-based workforce by approximately 40 employees and substantially completed the reduction in its workforce during the year ended December 31, 2018, Ironwood recorded approximately \$5.2 million in total costs related to the reduction in workforce.
 Expense related to workforce reduction were allocated to Cyclerion using a pro-rata method based on internal project assignments and headcount, that management believes are consistent and reasonable.
-Workforce reduction charges allocated to Cyclerion amounted to approximately \$1.8 million recorded in research and development expense and approximately \$0.3 million recorded in general and administrative expense for the nine months ended September 30, 2018.
+Workforce reduction charges allocated to Cyclerion amounted to approximately \$2.0 million recorded in general and administrative expense for the year ended December 31, 2018.

-The following table summarizes the accrued liabilities activity recorded in connection with the reduction in workforce for the nine months ended September 30, 2018 (in thousands):
+The following table summarizes the accrued liabilities activity recorded in connection with the reduction in workforce for the year ended December 31, 2018 (in thousands):

 Amounts Amounts

 Accrued at Accrued at

-Employee severance, benefits and related costs December 31, 2017 Charges Amount Paid September 30, 2018
+December 31, 2017 Charges Amount Paid December 31, 2018

-June 2018 Reduction 1,748 688 1,060
+June 2018 Reduction 2,029 1,464 565

-Total \$ - \$ 1,748 \$ 688 \$ 1,060
+Total \$ 2,029 \$ 1,464 \$ 565